Sam Akhavan, MD

 What is Knee Arthroscopy?

-Knee arthroscopy is a surgical method used to look inside the knee joint.
+Knee arthroscopy is a type of knee surgery used to look inside the knee joint through small, minimally invasive incisions.
 In order to perform arthroscopy, the knee joint is first filled with fluid.
 A tourniquet is typically placed over the leg in order to reduce bleeding and provide a clear view of the knee joint.

 Knee arthroscopy is typically performed through two small incisions in the front of the knee, each about the width of a fingernail.
 Using this technique, Dr. Akhavan is able to visualize all the vital structures within the knee joint and identify and treat many structural problems within the knee joint.